SmartSelect_20210227-165714_Drive.jpg

 Event Group

-Get Away: We are planning a 3-day, 2-niight trip to Mackinac Island and the Soo Locks on October 1st – 3rd.
+Get Away: We are planning a 3-day, 2-night trip to Mackinac Island and the Soo Locks on October 1st – 3rd.
 There will be a sign-up sheet and flyers with all the information on the hall table in March.
 Invite your friends and family to join us for a fun quick trip “up north”.
 For more information contact Becky Behrmann.

 Other Announcements